Indications

 Adverse Effects

-The common toxicities of the NRTI class are mitochondrial toxicity, which can present as hepatic steatosis, lipoatrophy, pancreatitis, and peripheral neuropathy.[10]
-Symptomatic lactic acidosis can also occur in patients, and these require monitoring due to an increased risk of mortality.[11]
-Additionally, patients on long-term antiretroviral therapy (ART) may experience fat redistribution: lipodystrophy.[12]
+The common toxicities of the NRTI class include mitochondrial toxicity, which can present as hepatic steatosis, lipoatrophy, pancreatitis, and peripheral neuropathy.[10]
+Symptomatic lactic acidosis can also occur, and these patients require monitoring due to an increased risk of mortality.[11]
+Long-term antiretroviral therapy (ART) patients may experience fat redistribution, also known as lipodystrophy.[12]
+Clinicians should avoid abacavir in patients with coronary artery disease and those at increased risk of myocardial infarction due to an increased risk of hyperlipidemia and cardiovascular events.[13][14][15]

 Contraindications